pycalphad/scheil/docs/index.rst

 Getting Help
 ============

-For help on installing and using pycalphad-scheil, please join the `pycalphad/pycalphad Gitter room <https://gitter.im/pycalphad/pycalphad>`_.
+For help on installing and using scheil, please join the `pycalphad/pycalphad Gitter room <https://gitter.im/pycalphad/pycalphad>`_.

-Bugs and software issues should be reported on `GitHub <https://github.com/pycalphad/pycalphad-scheil/issues>`_.
+Bugs and software issues should be reported on `GitHub <https://github.com/pycalphad/scheil/issues>`_.

 License
 =======

-pycalphad-scheil is MIT licensed.
+scheil is MIT licensed.
 See LICENSE.